linesbydevon/knightsTour/README.md

 ## Credits and resources used

-1. Matt Sweeney suggested the feature of enabling the game to rotate 180 degrees so users can play across from eachother on a flat surface and get different views of the board.
+1. Matt Sweeney suggested the feature that enables the game to rotate 180 degrees so users can play across from each other on a flat surface and get different views of the board.
-2.[This article](https://alephnode.io/07-event-handler-binding) from *aleph node* helped me to solve an issue I was having on my gameBoard methods in which `this` was referencing the event object instead of the class itself.
+2. [This article](https://alephnode.io/07-event-handler-binding) from *aleph node* helped me to solve an issue I was having on my gameBoard methods in which `this` was referencing the event object instead of the class itself.
 3. [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for general reference and examples of handling higher order functions, event listeners, and probably more.
 4. [W3 Schools](https://www.w3schools.com/) for alternative explanations of JS concepts in addition to CSS properties and animations.